 You can get a loan with a CCJ, though your options may be limited, and you may face higher interest rates.

 Some lenders tailor their products to people with a less-than-perfect credit history.
-At Ocean, for example, we work with a host of lenders who specialise in lending to those with bad credit.
+At Ocean, for example, we work with a host of lenders who lend to those with bad credit.